-Potential Effect Performance Objective Mitigation/Compensation Measures Residual Effect Monitoring / Contingency (May1-July 31) Clearly post construction speed limits Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application package.
-The likelihood and magnitude of this residual effect is considered non significant.
+Potential Effect Performance Objective Mitigation/Compensation Measures Residual Effect Monitoring / Contingency part of the complete REA application package. effect is considered non significant.
 Changes to surface water hydrology - significant woodlands, wetlands and valleylands.
 Maintain existing surface water flow patterns.
-Keep changes in land contours to a minimum.Maintain streams and timing and quantity of flow.Minimize grading activities to maintain existing drainage patterns where possible.Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application package.
-The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project is expected to receive confirmation from the MNR.
+Limit changes in land contours.
+Maintain streams and timing and quantity of flow.
+Minimize grading activities to maintain existing drainage patterns where possible.
+Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application package.
+The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project has received confirmation from the MNR.
 The likelihood and magnitude of this residual effect is considered non significant.
 The magnitude of the residual effect is considered non significant therefore no monitoring or contingency is required provided the recommended mitigation/compensation measures and best management practices are applied.
 Direct vegetation removal - bat habitats.
 Protection of bat roosting habitat.
 Clearly delineate work area using erosion fencing, or similar barrier within 30 m of significant bat habitat, to avoid accidental damage to potentially significant bat roosting trees.
-Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project is expected to receive confirmation from the MNR.
+Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project has received confirmation from the MNR.
 The likelihood and magnitude of this residual effect is considered non significant.
 The magnitude of the residual effect is considered non significant therefore no monitoring or contingency is required provided the recommended mitigation/compensation measures and best management practices are applied.
 Disturbance of local wildlife-significant bat habitats.
 Avoid disturbance of locally roosting bat species.
-Determine if local bat populations are adversely Impacts are expected to be minimal and temporary in nature, no specific mitigation measures have been determined necessary.
-Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project is expected to receive confirmation from the MNR.
-The likelihood and magnitude of this residual Conduct post-construction acoustic monitoring of this feature for 3 years after construction, following pre-construction methods.
+Determine if local bat populations are adversely impacted by the presence of operational turbines.
+Construction activities will not occur within 30 m of BMA 001 and BMA 002.
+Details of the Natural Heritage Assessment can be found in the reports on this subject as part of the complete REA application The Natural Heritage Assessment was undertaken as per MNR guidelines and this Project has received confirmation from the MNR.
+The likelihood and magnitude of this residual effect is considered non significant.
+The magnitude of the residual effect is considered non significant therefore no monitoring or contingency is required provided the recommended mitigation/compensation measures and best management practices are applied.